pazguille/is-near/README.md

 # is-near

-Check if an element is near to  a particular point (x,y) or other element (based on pixel dimensions).
+Check if an element is near to a given point (x,y) or other element (based on pixel dimensions).

 ## Installation